ncremins/luas-api/README.md

 This endpoint relies on http://www.luas.ie API endpoint and may break at any time, I will try my best to keep it updated.

+A working example can be seen [here](www.neilcremins.com/luas/v2/index.php?action=stations) and [here](www.neilcremins.com/luas/v2/index.php?action=times&stations=STS)

-Example #1: get times of next luas in both directions.
+Example #1: Get times of next luas in both directions.

 index.php?action=**times**&station=**STS**